LoayOmar/Animated_Toggle/README.md

 ## Additional information

-Say to me in GitHub what you need to see in the package in the next update
+Say to me in GitHub what you need to see in the package in the next update.
+Wait for more feature soon.

 ## Author